Kop7er/ScrapLottery/README.md

 # Chat Commands
 * ``/lottery <Number Guess>`` -- Play on the lottery
 # Configuration

+The settings and options for this plugin can be configured in the ``ScrapLottery.json`` file under the ``oxide/config`` directory.
+The use of a JSON editor or validation site such as jsonlint.com is recommended to avoid formatting issues and syntax errors.

 ``` json
 {
   "Lottery Rate (In Seconds)": 1800.0,